 We carefully select which carbon reduction projects we support based on the co-benefits they provide to local communities and biodiversity.
 The UN’s 17 Sustainable Development Goals (SDGs) goals aim to address global inequalities and challenges by the target date of 2030, while aiding development and protecting the environment.
-We ensure that our projects align with as many of these SDGs as possible, to ensure that the impacts of your offset contribution go far beyond carbon reduction.
+We ensure that our projects align with as many of these SDGs as possible, to ensure that the impact of your offset purchase goes far beyond carbon reduction.

 What’s the difference between the voluntary carbon market and the compliance carbon market?

 The voluntary carbon market is driven by companies and individuals taking responsibility for their own emissions by choosing to offset their carbon.
 The voluntary market can be more flexible and innovative than the compliance market and allows many communities and ecosystems to benefit from offsetting.
-When you make a contribution to Sustainable Travel International you are investing in the voluntary offset market.
+When you purchase carbon offsets from Sustainable Travel International, you are investing in the voluntary offset market.
 This marketplace offers us an opportunity to reduce greenhouse gas emissions while addressing development needs of certain countries.

 Compliance carbon markets allow entities to obtain and surrender emissions permits or offsets in order to meet international and national regulatory targets.
 These are usually enforced by law and come in the form of cap-and-trade programs where participants trade carbon allowances (credits) in order to make a profit from unused allowances or to meet regulatory requirements.